Steps

 Type - Currently supported types are Testbed and Production, more types coming soon.

 Count - Select the number of Machines in the fleet to release to.
-“All” can be selected to deploy to the whole fleet.

 Attributes